Intel-Media-SDK/MediaSDK/doc/mediasdk_release_notes.md

 - Intel® Celeron® and Pentuim® processors codenamed "Apollo Lake I" will be referred to as “Apollo Lake”

-## What’s New in Media SDK 20.5.1
+## What’s New in Media SDK 21.2.3
 **New features**:
-* **AV1 decode**
-    - Refactored handling errors in SubmitFrame

-* **AVC encode**
+* **JPEG Decode**
-    - Improved handling support status for "Sliding window" feature
-    - Added EncTools support
-    - Added vaSyncBuffer support
-    - Added external BRC support for Rocket Lake
-    - Added TCBRC support
-    - Added MCTF support
+    - improved processing of invalid headers.

-* **HEVC encode**
+* **HEVC Encode**
-    - Extended B frames support across all target usage with LowPower on
-    - Added TCBRC support

-* **MPEG2 encode**
-    - Added vaSyncBuffer support
+    - Enabled GPU wighted prediction.

 * **Samples**
-    - Added AdaptiveI and AdaptiveB frames support in sample_multi_transcode (#1401)
-    - Added NV16 output support
-    - Added 12 bit support in sample_multi_transcode, sample_decode and sample_vpp (#2055)
+    - Added encoding target bit depth for luma and chroma samples parameters (-TargetBitDepthLuma/-TargetBitDepthChroma) for sample_encode and sample_multi_transcode.
-    - Enabled MBQP for all encoders in sample_multi_transcode
+    - Added -tcbrctestfile parameter for TCBRC in sample_encode.
-    - Added -disable_film_grain flag to disable film grain application in sample_decode
+    - Added parameter to specify scaling mode (lowpower/quality) for VPP in sample_decode and sample_multi_transcode.

 * **Misc**
-    - Disabled plugins loading (Plugin implementations were moved to library runtime, except LA and FEI)
-    - Added support for dynamic GPU session priority
+    - Added linux build with clang 12 for GitHub Actions.
+    - Switched to C++ 14 standard.

 * **Software requirements**
     - Libdrm 2.4.84 or later